Consider the following 10 dairy facts, most of which are common to all forms of dairy farming:

 2. Like all mammals, cows must give birth in order to make milk.
 Like human mothers, they carry their babies for nine months, then begin to lactate for the sole purpose of nourishing their young.

-3. Due to extensive genetic manipulation, today’s dairy cows produce up to 12 times more milk than they would naturally produce to feed a calf.
+3. Due to extensive biological manipulation, today’s dairy cows produce up to 12 times more milk than they would naturally produce to feed a calf.
 (2)

 6. Some female calves will join the milking herd.
 They typically spend the first 2 to 3 months of life confined in lonely hutches, fed a diet of milk replacer while humans drink the milk intended for them.
 (4)

 7. Whether on factory farms, “family” farms, or small, humane-certified farms, male calves and surplus females are sold to be slaughtered for veal or cheap beef.
 The veal industry would not exist without the dairy industry.
 The following “high welfare” slaughter of “humanely-raised, pastured” dairy calves was openly filmed for public television.